Planning to visit Himachal? Here’s my list of top 4 tourist places or destinations in Himachal Pradesh.

 I’ve been to the nooks and corners of Himachal.
 In fact, I have been to places that most people might not have heard of before – villages with no introduction to tourism, to valleys that have no Wikipedia pages or any mentions on Google, but just my blog.

-So collecting all my knowledge together and putting an effort to make a list, these are my top 5 favorite destinations in Himachal:
+And collecting all my knowledge together and putting an effort to make a list today, these are my top 4 favorite destinations in Himachal Pradesh:

 Sethan offers some of the most beautiful views of the mighty Himalayas and the colossal Dhauladhar range.
 If I speak about its location, it kind of sits on top of Manali town.
 From Sethan, you can see at least a dozen layers of mountains and as far as 20km into the Kullu Valley.